 Types of Treatment Offered at Wilmington Treatment Center for Addiction

-Situated along the Atlantic coast in Wilmington, North Carolina, Wilmington Treatment Center is where men and women come to receive the restorative care that they need to live healthier, joyful, and more productive lives free from the constraints of addiction.
+When looking for drug addiction treatment, you or your loved one may have been searching broadly for “rehab centers near me?”
+In North Carolina, there is one clear choice.
+Wilmington Treatment Center is where men and women come to receive the restorative care that they need to live healthier, joyful, and more productive lives free from the constraints of addiction.
 Since 1984, our drug addiction rehab has been able to help thousands of individuals win the war against substance abuse and chemical dependency, and we believe that our center can help you or your loved one achieve the same goal.

 Our 139-bed center is licensed as a hospital and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
 The programming offered at our rehab employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
 In choosing our center to recover from a substance abuse problem, the following types of treatment are among those available to you so that you can learn to make the changes needed to achieve your each one of your recovery goals:

 Inpatient detoxification: Long-term abuse of certain substances can cause a person’s body to become dependent on them.
 When this is the case, detox services become an important step in the recovery process.
 Our inpatient detoxification is medically monitored and allows patients to have their bodies cleared of their substances of abuse so that they are able to effectively participate in our rehabilitation programming.